7 Golf Records That Will Fall Before 2030

 For many years, 63 was a sacred number in majors.
 A long list of players hit that mark but could never do better.

-Now we have multiple players coming in at 62 in majors.
-Xander Schauffele and Shane Lowry shot that score at the PGA Championship last year.
+Now we have a handful of players coming in at 62 in majors.
+Xander Schauffele and Shane Lowry shot that score at the PGA Championship in 2024.
 It had been done previously by players like Rickie Fowler and Branden Grace (who was recently relegated from LIV).

-If anyone ever gets to 59, I think that host course should be barred from hosting ever again.
+But if anyone ever gets to 59 in a major, I think that host course should be barred from hosting ever again.

 5. Major championship 72-hole scoring record (21-under)